Ericsson seeks more cost cuts as slowdown bites

 In 2006, the operating margin was about 20 percent.

-"Even if price competition has eased somewhat, the development for infrastructure suppliers will not be favorable until the market has consolidated," Nordstrom said.
+"Even if price competition has eased somewhat, the development for infrastructure suppliers will not be favourable until the market has consolidated," Nordstrom said.

 Ericsson's third-quarter earnings before interest and tax, excluding loss-making joint ventures but including restructuring charges, fell 42 percent to 3.7 billion crowns ($552 million) versus 6.3 billion in the same quarter last year and a mean forecast of 3.4 billion in a Reuters poll.